 As your due date approaches, or perhaps you’ve passed it, most expectant moms are ready to give birth.
 You feel swollen, uncomfortable, tired and just want the baby to come.
 At the same time, you wish to avoid an induction and go into labour naturally.
 If this sounds like you, did you know that there are several natural ways to help promote labour?
 Labour induction acupuncture can help with softening of the cervix, encourage proper positioning of the fetus, and improve pain management during labour.1 A recent study found that women who received acupuncture near their due date were more likely to labour spontaneously (70% vs. 50%), and less likely to require a cesarean section (39% vs. 17%).2 Treatment success rates vary between individuals, depending on the due date, number of previous births and pre-existing conditions.

-Breech presenation, meaning the baby is buttucks down instead of head down, occurs in approximately 3-4% of all births.
+Breech presentation, meaning the baby is buttocks down instead of head down, occurs in approximately 3-4% of all births.
 Breech presentation can be frustrating for the mother-to-be as approximately 87% of all breech presentations result in Cesarean section.
 Traditional Chinese Medicine uses acupuncture and moxibustion (the burning of herbs) over specific points to help turn a breech baby.3 The best time to try and turn a baby is 32-37 weeks when the baby still has room to change positions.

-A large study of 226 pregnancy women found that acupuncture plus moxibustion significantly decreased the need for Cesarean section due to breech presentation from 67% to 52%.3 If you have been diagnosed with a breech baby, beginning acupuncture and moxibustion before 37 weeks will offer the best chance successful treatment.
+A large study of 226 pregnant women found that acupuncture plus moxibustion significantly decreased the need for Cesarean section due to breech presentation from 67% to 52%.3 If you have been diagnosed with a breech baby, beginning acupuncture and moxibustion before 37 weeks will offer the best chance successful treatment.